mindyouragents/mindyouragents.github.io/_posts/2025-07-04-simple-mcp-server-configured-with-claude-desktop.markdown

 Therefore, let's change `mcp.run(transport="stdio")` in `main.py` to `mcp.run(transport="streamable-http")`.

-This indicates that your Claude Desktop App now needs to configure a remote MCP server over HTTP, that is running somewhere accross the internet.
+This indicates that your Claude Desktop App (MCP client) now needs to find the remote MCP server over HTTP, that is running somewhere accross the internet.

-*Here the MCP server will still run on 127.0.0.1, but you have remote server you can deploy it there and try with the remote IP address.*
+*Here the MCP server runs on 127.0.0.1, but if you have a remote server you can deploy it there and try with the remote IP address.*

 After making the change in `main.py`, start the MCP server as: